If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 Having an SSL certificate is like having security tags in all your clothing to prevent shoplifting, except you don’t have to install or maintain them!

-Website builders take care of this for you so your online clothing store will be safe from hackers – the internet equivalent of shoplifters, although they’re looking for data not clothes!
+Online store builders take care of this for you so your clothing store will be safe from hackers – the internet equivalent of shoplifters, although they’re looking for data not clothes!

 But which builder should you choose?
 With so much choice, it can be difficult to know where to start.